Basic Steps to Protect Against Frozen Water Pipes

-Here are some basic steps to help protect against frozen pipes, such as frozen spigot outside:
+Here are some basic steps to help protect against frozen pipes, such as frozen spigots outside:

 - Close crawl spaces vents and also keep garage doors closed as well.

 - Protect your outdoor faucets with covers or socks.
 These can usually be found at your local home improvement store and typically cost around $5.

 - The thermostat is key when it comes to cold weather.
 Keep the temperature at 65° F at a minimum and if you are leaving for vacation then do not let it go below 55° F.